-Complete Super offers you the choice of investing in Pooled Investment Options, and Super Wrap Investment Options including a Cash Hub, Managed Funds, Managed Account Model Portfolios and ASX Listed Securities available through the Managed Account, and Term Deposits.
-Each Investment Option has different fees and costs.
-Please refer to Part 5 "How we invest your money" for more details about the Complete Super Investment Options and how they work.
+Multitude YourChoice Super offers you the choice of investing in Pooled Investment Options, and Super Wrap Investment Options including a Cash Hub, Managed Funds, Managed Account Model Portfolios and ASX Listed Securities available through the Managed Account, and Term Deposits.
+You can select investments from either the Core Menu or the Full Menu as shown in the table below.
+Each menu has a different list of Investment Options and fees.
+Please refer to Part 5 "How we invest your money" for more details about the Multitude YourChoice Super Investment Options and how they work.